 Modern Jewish Studies

-The program in Modern Jewish Studies is designed to provide the student with multidisciplinary training in the study of the modern Jewish experience (approximately 1750–1980), with an emphasis on religion and culture.
-Students take courses in a variety of fields, but focus on either history or literature.
+The BA major in Modern Jewish Studies is designed to provide the student with multidisciplinary training in the study of the modern Jewish experience, with an emphasis on religion and culture.

 Bachelor of Arts Degree Requirements

-• One elective course (3 credits) of Modern Jewish History
+• One advanced elective course (3 credits) in Modern Jewish History

-• Two courses (6 credits) of Modern Jewish Literature (a Hebrew beyond HEB 5203 or Yiddish course may be used)
+• Two courses (6 credits) in Modern Jewish Literature (a Hebrew beyond HEB 5203 or Yiddish language course may be used)

 • Three courses (9 credits) of electives chosen in consultation with the advisor (one of these courses may be on the 1000 level)